A manufacturer known as AOpen has announced a new device for the Chrome OS gang.

 A security company making devices shows influence

 AOpen isn’t a company that you’d consider when you think about devices like this.
 According to DigitalTrends, that’s because they’re known as a digital signage company and they’ve designed the Mini to kind of fulfill this specialty.
-If you think about it, the laptop is small enough to carry around with it’s form factor.
+If you think about it, the laptop is small enough to carry around with its form factor.

 And being that AOpen specializes in stuff like payment processing, you could totally use this as a point-of-sale device for credit card payments and the like.
 They’ve built stuff for kiosk applications, so this would be a fitting complement.

 Since the target market for this isn’t the regular consumer, they’re not exactly cheap.
-Instead of being mass-produced for millions of customers, AOpen doesn’t seem to trying to win the market over by price.
+Instead of being mass-produced for millions of customers, AOpen doesn’t seem be trying to win the market over by price.
 Instead, it seems to be geared at those who need it (enterprise users).